 Center of Food and Fermentation Technologies (CFFT) has invested millions of euros in analytical infrastructure.
 Analytical department forms the backbone of CFFT and supports all other projects.

-More than 40 unique laboratory analytical methods have been developed and introduced, including:
+More than 40 unique laboratory analytical methods have been developed, introduced and / or used daily, including:

 Contact us for more information about method development and routine analyses!